w3c/mathml-core/docs/explainer.md

 **[MathML Core](https://mathml-refresh.github.io/mathml-core/)**
-then is a necessary and rigorous definition of the **fundamental subset of MathML features** which are widely developed, deployed and used in practice.
-It relies on
-**well-established rules from TeX and Microsoft Word** and focuses on **proper integration into the Web platform**.
-Combined together, these features enable
-**interoperable, extensible and high-quality mathematical rendering**.
+then is a necessary and rigorous definition of the fundamental subset of MathML features which are widely developed, deployed and used in practice.
+It relies on well-established rules from TeX and Microsoft Word and focuses on proper integration into the Web platform.
+Combined together, these features enable interoperable, extensible and high-quality mathematical rendering.

 *Figure 1: MathML/DOM for the formula (x^√5)/(α×7).*